Last Updated on December 18, 2025 by Black Sunshine Media

 Miriam Makeba – Miriam Makeba (1960)

 So-called “world music” is very hit-or-miss.
-I don’t know about you, but if a cut has vocals in a foreign language, I’m much more inclined to tune out.
+I’m much more inclined to tune out when a cut has vocals in a foreign language.
 The music better be something really interesting, or I’m on to the next sound.
 So it’s kind of nice when you stumble upon a Miriam Makeba, who was much more than simply a singer.
 You should check her out.
 I was impressed.
-[As mentioned in the introduction, I had never heard of Makeba until very recently.]
-Anyway, she’s known for an infectious little number called “Pata Pata”, which isn’t on this record, but her best work was done with Henry Belafonte, who is not on this list, either as a member of Kingston Trio or as a solo performer, and that ain’t right.
-So what I’m suggesting here is compromise.
-Skip this one and have a listen to An Evening with Belafonte/Makeba (1965).

 Muddy Waters – Muddy Waters At Newport (1960)

 Waters recorded several versions of “Mannish Boy” during his career.
-In 1968, he recorded and decidedly “rock n’ roll” version for Electric Mud.
-After he left Chess, it was recorded on Hard Again (1977), produced by Johnny Winter, and the version featured in Goodfellas scene: Last time Henry mixes the coke at Sandy’s place; dinner at the Hill’s with children, Lois, and brother Michael (“Don’t let the sauce stick”).
+In 1968, he recorded a “rock n’ roll” version for Electric Mud.
+After he left Chess, it was recorded on Hard Again (1977), produced by Johnny Winter, and the version featured in Goodfellas scene: Last time Henry mixes the coke at Sandy’s place; dinner at the Hill’s with children, Lois, and brother Michael (“Don’t let the sauce stick”).]

-Bill Evans – Sunday At The Village Vanguard (1961)
+Bill Evans Trio – Sunday At The Village Vanguard (1961)

-I love jazz.
-Don’t get the wrong impression.
-But we’re in a major period of transition.
-Rock n’ roll is here to stay, baby.
-The Beatles were already starting to create a buzz, Elvis was making movies, American blues artists were touring Europe to sell-out crowds, and you’re not going to hear shit about jazz after 1964.
-It’s not like it ceased to exist.
-It ceased to matter.
-Pretty soon the genre of jazz would splinter like a disposable chopstick.
-Anyway, that’s an issue for a later entry, and what we may or may not be listening to is probably the greatest traditional jazz pianist of the era.
+We may or may not be listening to the greatest traditional jazz pianist of the era.
 But I don’t know how much piano music you can stomach before you feel like you’re in the atrium of a shopping mall.
-At the Village Vanguard is, again, one of those records constantly referred to as the “best ever,” and when it comes to jazz trios, you’re skating a very thin margin.
+At the Village Vanguard is, again, one of those records constantly referred to as the “best,” and when it comes to jazz trios, you’re skating a very thin margin.
 Plus, that’s Evans on Kind of Blue.

 Jimmy Smith – Back At The Chicken Shack (1961)